Dear readers of ADxS.org, please forgive the disruption.

 While cortisol is a catabolic hormone, DHEA is an anabolic hormone.

-Unlike for cortisol, no specific DHEA or DHEA sulfate receptors have been found so far.
+Unlike for cortisol, no specific DHEA or DHEA sulphate receptors have yet been found.

-• DHEA is based on a molecular skeleton of 19 carbon atoms, i.e. it is a C19 steroid
+• DHEA is based on a molecular structure of 19 carbon atoms, i.e. it is a C19 steroid

 • Cholesterol becomes pregnenolone